-More than 100kg of meth hidden in golf cart batteries
+Drug bust: Police seize $55m of meth hidden in golf carts

 According to Customs, close examination revealed the batteries hid large, ice-like methamphetamine crystals and two handguns.

-Customs, with the support of Police, carried out further investigations, and search warrants at residential addresses in West and South Auckland over the weekend led to the two arrests.
+Customs, with the support of police, carried out further investigations, and search warrants at residential addresses in West and South Auckland over the weekend led to the two arrests.

 Customs investigations manager Bruce Berry said this operation was the direct result of some very good intelligence and inspections work by Customs staff.